-Another common issue with vaporizer batteries is if the atomizer is not working.
+Another common issue with vaporizer batteries is if the vape coil or atomizer is not working.
 The atomizer in your vape is what heats the material you are vaping.
 If you can, you will want to remove the mouthpiece of your vape and see if the atomizer is actively working.
 Atomizers will eventually wear down with use and need to be replaced.
 However, if your vape is straight out of the box and not working, you may have received a defective atomizer.
 You’ll then want to reach out to the manufacturer for a replacement.

 One of the worst issues to encounter when vaping is a bad tasting hit.
 It can turn you off of vaping in an instant and make you think twice about switching back to old school smoking.
 However, there is usually a simple reason for the vape tasting bad